Mergers and Acquisitions in Poland | M&A Lawyer Poland

 Ray Dalio, the founder of Bridgewater, argues that “pain plus reflection equals progress.”
 The period after closing is often a time of pain: integration of systems, harmonization of procedures, the inevitable conflicts among people who yesterday worked in separate organizations.

 A good transaction is one in which, the day after closing, both sides know exactly what they agreed to.
-A bad transaction is one in which the real negotiations begin only after the contract is signed.
+A bad deal is one in which the real negotiations begin only after the contract is signed.